Tungsten Damping

 In our stabilizers, the Steve Wijler Edition Tungsten Damping option is available for all of the premium rods: the Vektor, Beast, Ultra v3, Ultra v4, and Ultra v4 Type S.

 While all of our stabilizers feature VIBRO-Core, a rubber based damping material, this is an optional 3 ounces of weight in the distal end of your stabilizer.
 We carefully measure out tungsten powder, create a chamber in the tip of the rod, and seal it before filling the rest of the stabilizer with VIBRO-Core.
-Vibration damping isn't the only benefit either; the tungsten damping option also allows you to have more weight on your rod without increasing your weight stack.
-This is a dual-density vibration damper and internal weight.
+Vibration damping isn't the only benefit either; the tungsten damping option also allows you to have more weight on the end of your rod without increasing your weight stack.
+This is a wind efficient, dual-density vibration damper and internal weight.

 Aside from stabilizers, we also carry a variety of tungsten damping weights.
 You can put these anywhere: the end of your rods, on your riser, or in your riser.
 The options are limitless.
 We have these in stainless steel or 3D printed weight cases, with different weight options from 1 or 4 ounces.